-Moderna’s mRNA vaccine is the second COVID-19 vaccine authorized for use in the U.S. Here, we give a rundown of basic facts about the vaccine and an overview of how it works.
+Moderna’s mRNA vaccine is the second COVID-19 vaccine to be authorized and fully approved for use in the U.S. Here, we give a rundown of basic facts about the vaccine and an overview of how it works.

 Design type: mRNA

-Efficacy: 94.1% efficacy in preventing symptomatic COVID-19 in adults two weeks or more after receipt of the second dose.
+Efficacy: For the original shots, 93.2% efficacy in preventing symptomatic COVID-19 in adults two weeks or more after receipt of the second dose.

-Safety: No serious safety concerns reported.
+Safety: No serious safety concerns reported other than some rare allergic reactions and a rare association with heart inflammation.
 The shots, however, commonly elicit reactions in people that can include injection site pain, fatigue, headache, muscle or joint pain, and chills.